 Descent: reversing the route

 Axe and crampons may be required when the final slopes are iced, so carry ice gear to be on the safe side.

 There are no fees or permits needed to climb Glittertinden.
 Be aware that on a summer weekend the parking can be absolutely full.
 The mountain is lying within the superb Jotunheimen National Park , established in 1980, covering an area of 1140 km² and including the 27 highest peaks in Norway.

 Jotunheimen is located between Oppland and Sogn og Fjordane counties and it's bordered by the great lake called Vågåvatnet, the valleys of Bøverdalen and Leirdalen and the road No. 55 (the mytical Sognefjellveg) to the N and NW, by the Road 51 to the East, by Bygdin, Tyin and Årdal to the South and by the mountain road between Årdal and Turtagrø to the West.

 Open: from June, 20th to September, 20th

 Size: 137 persons

 Glitterheim is a mountain lodge owned by the Norwegian Mountain Touring Association, at the foot of Glittertinden.
 It was designed by architect Hjalmar Welhaven and built in 1901.

-"Walks and scrambles in Norway" by Anthony Dyer - John Baddeley and Ian H. Robertson - An English guidebook that covering Glittertind and several other peaks in the Scandes
+- "Walks and scrambles in Norway" - Anthony Dyer - John Baddeley - Ian H. Robertson - Hiking, Scrambling and Mountaineering in Norway, an English guidebook covering Jotuheimen and several other areas in the Scandes Ripping Yarns 2006

 1618 III Glittertinden Norge 1:50 000 (Norway 1:50 000).
 This is the main series of 727 topographical maps in 1:50 000 scale that cover the entire mainland area of Norway and proximate islands.